yafiakhtar/textblaze-xpath/README.md

 Builds a short, human-readable XPath selector for any element on a page in human readable form (in most cases).

-A video demo is included showing it in action across a few real pages.

 ---

 ## How to Test